department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 **If your claim requires an in-person exam and we can’t conduct the exam in person**

 We’ll contact you to reschedule for a later date.
-Please make sure we have your up-to-date mailing address, phone number, and email address. <br>
+Please make sure we have your up-to-date mailing address, phone number, and email address.

 [Update your contact information online](https://www.va.gov/change-address/)

 If you have questions or would like to proactively reschedule, please contact us as soon as possible.
 Call your VA medical center or health facility, or [send a secure message](https://www.myhealth.va.gov/mhv-portal-web/user-login?redirect=/mhv-portal-web/home) to your VA provider.